pluralsight/guides/published/front-end-javascript/introduction-to-angular-test-driven-development/article.md

  To ensure a speedy and efficient setup, I recommend using the [Node Package Manager (npm)](https://www.npmjs.com/) to maintain the dependencies of your Angular project.

  First, install the Karma CLI globally.
-We'll need this to be able to run the `karma` command directly form the command line.
+We'll need this to be able to run the `karma` command directly from the command line.

  ```bash
  npm install -g karma-cli